5555 SW 196th Ave.

 Tax Sheltered Annuities

 One of the most attractive features of a tax-sheltered annuity is a tax advantage known as a deferral.
 Tax deferral is allowed as long as the funds in the annuity are kept intact and not touched by the annuity owner.
-The interest or earnings credited to the annuity grow and accumulate, tax-deferred, sheltered until the funds in the annuity are accessed, either by the sheltered annuity owner or their designated beneficiary.
-The accumulated funds in the annuity can then be accessed as needed as a pension or supplemental income for the owner or beneficiaries’ income needs.
+The interest or earnings credited to the annuity grow and accumulate, tax-deferred, sheltered until the funds in the annuity are accessed by the sheltered annuity owner or their designated beneficiary.
+The accumulated funds in the annuity can then be accessed as a pension or supplemental income for the owner or beneficiaries’ income needs.

 Partial removal of the tax-deferred results in tax liabilities on the amount is removed.
-But when the sheltered annuity owner uses the funds in a tax-deferred annuity as income with a fixed payment option, the tax liability can be managed and spread over a period chosen by the sheltered annuity owner.
+But when the sheltered annuity owner uses the funds in a tax-deferred annuity as income with a fixed payment option, the tax liability can be managed and spread over a period chosen by the owner.

 Income Tax on Annuities

-Safe Money insights and tips sent to your inbox bi-monthly.Sign Up Now!
+Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!